 Data breaches occur not only to hack the site that was breached, but also to try every email address and password gathered on other sites.
 If you use the same email address on more than one site this will result in your identify being compromised on additional sites.
 Hackers also run sites which offer some free eDocuments so long as you register on their site.
 Such sites could be a hacker asking you to give them a set of credentials that you potentially are using on other sites.
 They will collect your credentials and then try those credentials on multiple other sites.

 Given these techniques, here are some of the best practices to protect your identity:

 Use a secure password vault to store your passwords.
 A good password vault not only stores your user id and password, but also makes it simply and easy to enter long passwords into sites.
-I like KeePass, but other password vaults include 1Password, LastPass, Dashlane, or Bitwarden.
+I like KeePass because its local encrypted storage of passwords provides an extra level of security.